Summerlee Museum of Scottish Industrial Life: History

 Summerlee was one of Scotland's most important ironworks during the 19th century.
 The site was opened in 1836 by John Neilson of Glasgow's Oakbank Engine Works.

 Within three years, Summerlee had four furnaces in blast and by 1842 there was now six.
 The ironworks continued successfully until after World War I, when following a short period after the Armistice, increasingly scarce resources allied to industrial disputes at the mines, led to the furnaces being destroyed in 1929.
 Furthermore, the ironworks were demolished in 1938.
 However, the workshops continued to be used for the maintenance of colliery machinery until 1950.

 During the 1960s, a new factory was built on the site to make hydraulic cranes.
 Following the closure of the crane works, and to preserve and display the industrial and social heritage of West Central Scotland, Summerlee Heritage Trust was established in 1985.
 The former industrial site was transformed by the group during the late 1980s.
 Many people helped clear the former site of the Iron Works, including the Gartsherrie Branch of the Monkland Canal, which that had lain derelict for 50 years, and had become silted up.

 The area opened as a museum in 1988.
-Its official name was the Summerlee Heritage Trust, however the museum became known locally as ‘Summerlee Heritage Park’ or often just ‘The Heritage’.
-Exhibits such as a reconstructed mine, as well as examples of miners’ houses were built in 1989.
+Its official name was the Summerlee Heritage Trust.
+However the museum became known locally as 'Summerlee Heritage Park' or often just 'The Heritage'.
+Exhibits such as a reconstructed mine, as well as examples of miners' houses were built in 1989.
 At the same time, a boatshed that had originally being used for Monklands District Council's exhibit during the 1988 Glasgow Garden Festival was relocated to Summerlee Museum.

 In 2008, £10million was invested in the site to redevelop it for tourists.
 When the museum reopened in October 2008, it was renamed as Summerlee Museum of Scottish Industrial Life.

 The Miners' Row

-Built in 1991-1992, the miners' row, or "raw" shows typical workers' homes from the 1880s to the 1980s.
-In the row there is also a sweet shop selling old fashioned sweets and some of modern houses have gardens such as the 1940s house which has a wartime "dig for victory" garden with Anderson shelter.
+Built in 1991-1992, the miners' row, or "raw", shows typical workers' homes from the 1880s to the 1980s.
+In the row, there is also a sweet shop selling old fashioned sweets.
+Some of the modern houses have gardens, such as the 1940s house which has a wartime "dig for victory" garden with Anderson shelter.
 The row is used frequently as a location for filming.